ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 ...
 ```

-In this example we are going to use the Freescale FRDM-K64F board configured for building with gcc, so we'll use the `target frdm-k64f-gcc`.
+In this example you are going to use the Freescale FRDM-K64F board configured for building with gcc, so you use `target frdm-k64f-gcc`.

 ```
 $ yotta target frdm-k64f-gcc
 ```

-To check that the target has been set correctly run the target command.
+To check that the target has been set correctly run the target command without parameters.
 It shows what yotta is currently targeting for its builds:

 ```
 $ yotta target